Ding Dong Daddy: Fictional character biography

 The President's Commission on Education asks the Teen Titans to help deal with the problem of high school dropouts.
 In the town of Harrison, the young heroes discover dropouts being hired by Ding-Dong Daddy Dowd, proprietor of a custom hot rod and bike shop.
 Learning that Dowd's operation is a criminal front, the Titans go undercover as would-be dropouts and expose his schemes, then persuade his employees to return to school.

 Ding Dong Daddy later steals the Arrowcar from Speedy after Green Arrow allows Speedy to borrow it.

 In the DC Rebirth relaunch, Ding Dong Daddy is reintroduced as an agent of Diablo, a private organization that specializes in dealing with metahumans.
 He battles Teen Titans members Arsenal, Hawk and Dove, and Lilith Clay, only to be defeated when Hawk destroys his transforming car mecha.

 In other media

 Ding Dong Daddy appears in Teen Titans, voiced by David Johansen.
-This version is a member of the Brotherhood of Evil who utilizes a customized hot rod equipped with an arsenal of high-tech weaponry, including liquid nitrogen sprayers and front-mounted snapping jaws.
-He also employs a pit crew of gremlins who operate a mobile pit stop, repairing his own vehicle and sabotaging competitors.
+This version is a member of the Brotherhood of Evil who utilizes a customized hot rod equipped with an arsenal of high-tech weaponry and employs a pit crew of gremlins who operate a mobile garage.